notarized document legal in court

 The next thing to remember is to bring at least two government-issued IDs with photos.
 Among those considered valid IDs are your passport, driver’s license, or professional license.
 Upon submitting it to the lawyer and after providing the necessary identification of the parties involved, the lawyer will prepare a handful of documents for the parties to sign.

-Once proper identifications are checked and affidavits are signed, the lawyer will now allow parties to sign the documents that are to be notarized.
-It is important to note here that the lawyer will be compelled to invalidate the records should show they have reasons to believe that one of the parties is signing under duress or being forced against their will.
+Once proper identifications are checked, and affidavits are signed, the lawyer will allow the parties to sign the notarized documents.
+It is important to note that the lawyer will be compelled to invalidate the records if they show they have reasons to believe that one of the parties is signing under duress or being forced against their will.
 Under these circumstances, the documents will be invalidated.

-A credible witness is also needed for each party.
-A witness should personally know either of the parties involved in the signing of the documents.
+Each party also needs a credible witness.
+The witness should personally know either of the parties involved in signing the documents.

 Once the signatures are affixed, the lawyer will record the transaction in a journal.
-The record will show all the essential details about the marketing, including the name of the parties involved, the date, and the place where the transaction occurred, as well as a handful of necessary details that are important to the transaction.
+The record will show all the essential details about the marketing, including the name of the parties involved, the date, the place where the transaction occurred, and a handful of necessary details important to the transaction.

 Once all the requirements are fulfilled, the lawyer will affix a notary stamp to all documents.
-This includes an official public seal and a stamp which proves that the documents were indeed properly scrutinized and notarized.
-In standard cases, there are fees to be paid.
+This includes an official public seal and a stamp proving that the documents were properly scrutinized and notarized.
+In standard cases, fees must be paid.
 Nevertheless, these fees are subject to the lawyer’s discretion.

-ALL / Documents from the States and Municipalities Birth Certificates, Marriage Certificate, Death Certificate Divorce Decrees, identification card, loan documents, and business documents are a type of legal requirements that governs the divorce process to private entities.
-Judgments in Probate Court The raised and stamped seal of the court or vital records department must be on the original or certified document.
+ALL / Documents from the States and Municipalities Birth Certificates, Marriage Certificates, Death Certificates, Divorce Decrees, identification cards, loan documents, and business documents are a type of legal requirement that governs the divorce process to private entities.
+Judgments in Probate Court: The raised and stamped seal of the court or vital records department must be on the original or certified document.
 Such seal shall have the notary’s name, the words “Notary Public,” the county of appointment, and the state’s name.
 They are only usually necessary for certain types of documents.

 notarized document